 Federal Pell Grant

-The Federal Pell Grant Program is a grant available to undergraduate students who demonstrate financial need.
-You can transfer your Pell Grant to another school but cannot receive Pell Grant from two schools for the same enrollment period.
+The Federal Pell Grant Program provides need-based grants to undergraduate students who display exceptional financial need.
+The amount awarded is based on your financial need, cost of attendance, and your enrollment status (full-time or part-time).
+While you can transfer your Pell Grant to another school, you cannot receive Pell Grant from two schools for the same enrollment period.

 LancerBook Advance